 The U.S. Department of Labor (DOL) “List of Goods Produced by Child Labor or Forced Labor,” has noted that garments and textiles have been determined to be sectors at risk.
 Most finished apparel products made with Gore fabrics are placed on the market by our customers, many of which have programs in place to address forced labor and human trafficking.
 Gore is a founding member of the Sustainable Apparel Coalition which developed the HIGG Index, to drive transparency of fair labor conditions within the value chain.
 Gore is an active user of the HIGG Index for assessing and sharing sustainability performance of our manufacturing units.
 We encourage our suppliers to use the Higg Index Social / Labor Module to assess their performance on fair working conditions.

-GORE BIKE WEAR® and GORE RUNNING WEAR® have affiliated with the Fair Labor Association (FLA), adopting that organization’s Code of Conduct for garment manufacture.
-These Gore businesses require their garment manufacturing facilities to conduct business in alignment with the FLA Code of Conduct or an equivalent code of conduct and to perform third party audits to verify the garment manufacturers’ compliance.
+Our GORE® WEAR business has affiliated with the Fair Labor Association (FLA), adopting that organization’s Code of Conduct for garment manufacture.
+This requires that GORE® WEAR garment manufacturing facilities conduct business in alignment with the FLA Code of Conduct or an equivalent code of conduct and to perform third party audits to verify the garment manufacturers’ compliance.
 Additionally, social audit spot checks are performed by the Fair Labor Association.

-Associates involved in supply chain management of finished apparel products, including GORE BIKE WEAR® and GORE RUNNING WEAR®, have received training which includes the subjects of human trafficking and forced labor.
-A confidential reporting channel, specific to social responsibility matters, has been designated to handle reports of non-compliance
+Associates involved in supply chain management of finished apparel products have received training which includes the subjects of human trafficking and forced labor.
+A confidential reporting channel, specific to social responsibility matters, has been designated to handle reports of non-compliance.